sp90/angular-tauri/README.md

 - Remove linting
 - Remove tests
 - Added .prettierrc to auto format code
+- Removed native titlebar and native buttons replaced with angular/web ones so they are easy stylable and configurable

 _Why; Because I needed a tool that was just Angular and Tauri nothing else.
 Here it's up to the user to add what they need._